 Tourism Bureau Welcomes Public Relations Intern

-ALTON - Ian Kern, a senior at Southern Illinois University Edwardsville, is the newest addition to Great Rivers and Routes Tourism Bureau staff as a public relations intern for the Spring semester.
+ALTON - Delilah Donaldson, a Southern Illinois University Edwardsville senior, has joined the staff at Great Rivers & Routes Tourism Bureau as a public relations intern for the fall semester.

-The bureau has been providing opportunities for students for many years and this year, in the spite of the COVID-19 pandemic, is no different.
-Interns working at the bureau have the opportunity to experience the full working world and gain experience not only in tourism, but public relations, advertising, marketing, and economics.
+Each semester the Tourism Bureau offers an opportunity for students majoring in marketing, public relations, advertising, and economics to experience firsthand what it is like to work in the field.

 Get The Latest News!